Indrajit-Mahalik/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Create a tic tac toe game
+Create a tic tac toe game <br>
+By using HTML5, CSS3, JavaScript